Men who have sex with men blood donor controversy in the United Kingdom: Political opposition to deferral

 In 2015, the Green Party of England and Wales claimed that they would "push for consultation on reducing the 12-month blood donation deferral period for men who have sex with men, based on individual risk assessment where the donor is identified to be not at risk of passing infections into the blood supply" in their General Election Manifesto and LGBTIQ Manifesto.

 In 2015, Welsh writer and poet RJ Arkhipov exhibited a poetry series written with his own blood as ink in protest of the MSM blood donor restrictions.

 The Liberal Democrats' first opposition day motion in the 2015 Parliament called for the government to end the 'gay blood ban'.

 2017 three-month deferral

-In November 2017, a new blood donation policy within Scotland, England and Wales was enacted.
-Men who have sex with men can now give blood three months after their last sexual activity, instead of 12.
+In November 2017, a new blood donation policy within Scotland, England and Wales was enacted, which allowed men who have sex with men to give blood three months after their last sexual activity, instead of 12.
 Experts said the move would give more people the opportunity to donate blood without affecting blood supply safety.
 The UK Advisory Committee on the Safety of Blood, Tissues and Organs – which advises UK health departments – recommended the changes after concluding that new testing systems were accurate and donors were good at complying with the rules.

 Following the restoration of devolution in Northern Ireland in January 2020, the deferral period there was reduced to 3 months, in effect since 1 June 2020.